 Results from these trials led to important advances in mesothelioma therapy.
 The pemetrexed and cisplatin trial revealed a promising survival advantage, convincing researchers to update the standard of care for mesothelioma chemotherapy.

-The Mesothelioma and Radical Surgery trial (MARS) led many surgeons to forego EPP for pleurectomy/decortication (P/D), a less aggressive, lung-sparing surgery.
+The MARS trial led many surgeons to forego EPP for pleurectomy/decortication (P/D), a less aggressive, lung-sparing surgery.
 A follow-up MARS 2 trial is now underway in the U.K. to explore the benefits of P/D for mesothelioma.

 The HIPEC trial revealed the procedure’s ability to remarkably improve life expectancy, with one peritoneal mesothelioma patient still alive 19 years later.